Thylejren

 Thylejren (Thy Camp) or Frøstruplejren started as an encampment and festival in the summer of 1970.
-The community behind the festival, Det Ny Samfund (The New Society) found an area in Han Herred between Frøstrup and Østerild (near Thy in Denmark) where they could host a festival, inspired by the Isle of Wight festival in England and Woodstock in United States.
+The community behind the festival, Det Ny Samfund (The New Society) found an area in Han Herred between Frøstrup and Østerild (near Thy in Denmark) where they could host a festival, inspired by the Isle of Wight Festival in England and Woodstock in the United States.

 When some of the participants stayed during the winter, Thylejren developed into a more permanent settlement with DIY-houses — still upholding the hippie-ideal after more than fifty years, with a population of 65 as of 2020.
 Thylejren has evolved into an alternative society in the midst of the Danish society - a micro-nation with its own territory.